-Cold Storage Facilities
+Cold Chain Facilities

-In a cold storage facility, humidity and temperature must be exact to ensure that items are kept in their proper conditions and condensation is eliminated.
+In a cold chain facility, humidity and temperature must be exact to ensure that items are kept in their proper conditions and condensation is eliminated.
 Whether storing food or chemicals, keeping consistent humidity levels is key to preventing ice buildup, slip hazards, and damage to equipment and stored goods.